 Daughter of the US South, Dr. Khirsten L. Scott is a community-driven educator who centers and embodies liberatory Black feminist and womanist practice.
 She works across the disciplines of rhetorical theory and writing studies, digital and Black studies, as well as critical pedagogy.
 Khirsten is currently working on her first book which explores HBCUs and their survival within US Higher Education.
 Within the city of Pittsburgh, she is lead organizer and facilitator of HYPE Media (Homewood Youth-Powered and Engaged Media), a critical literacies program focused on youth-led story-making possibilities that respond to stigmatized narratives of Black girls, Black women, and Black communities.
-Khirsten is cofounder of DBLAC, Digital Black Lit and Composition, a virtual and in-person community offering writing support for Black scholars.
-Her work can be found in Kairos, Prose Studies, the Routledge Reader of African American Rhetoric, Mobility in Work in Composition, Bridging the Gap: Multimodality in Theory and Practice and Kentucky Teacher Education Journal.
+Khirsten is Director and co-founder of DBLAC, Digital Black Lit and Composition, a virtual and in-person community offering writing support for Black scholars.
+Her work can be found in Kairos, Prose Studies, the Routledge Reader of African American Rhetoric, Mobility in Work in Composition, Bridging the Gap: Multimodality in Theory and Practice, and Kentucky Teacher Education Journal.

 Past Appointments: Committee of the Evaluation and Assessment of Teaching (CEAT)--Associate Director, 2018-2019; Director, 2019-2020